DataDog/documentation/content/en/tracing/trace_collection/single-step-apm.md

 ## Enable APM on your services in one step

-If you [install or update a Datadog Agent][1] with the **Enable APM Instrumentation (beta)** option selected, the Agent is installed and configured to enable APM (with the `DD_APM_INSTRUMENTATION_ENABLED` parameter) and to inject the Datadog tracing library into your code for automatic instrumentation, without any additional installation or configuration steps.
+If you [install or update a Datadog Agent][1] with the **Enable APM Instrumentation (beta)** option selected, the Agent is installed and configured to enable APM.
+This allows you to automatically instrument your application, without any additional installation or configuration steps.
 Restart services for this instrumentation to take effect.

 The following examples show how it works on each infrastructure type.

 {{< tabs >}}
 {{% tab "Linux host or VM" %}}

-In one command, you can install, configure, and start the Agent with APM and [Remote Configuration][1] enabled, and set up library injection for automatic instrumentation of all services on the host or VM.
+In one command, you can install, configure, and start the Agent with APM and [Remote Configuration][1] enabled, and set up automatic instrumentation of your services.

 For an Ubuntu host: